 I’m amazed at what I’ve found myself saying since my son became a toddler.

-For anyone not in the know, during the toddler years (usually between 1 and 3 (ish)) the child becomes a kind of Tasmanian Devil, seemingly created for one function and one function alone: to drive their poor, sleep-deprived, parents to despair.
+For anyone not in the know, during the toddler years (usually between one and three (ish)) the child becomes a kind of Tasmanian Devil, seemingly created for one function and one function alone: to drive their poor, sleep deprived, parents to despair.

 Here’s a selection of phrases I’ve had to say to my son more often than I’d care to admit: